top of page

 I serve as an Associate/Assistant Editor for Fish & Shellfish Immunology, Journal of Fish Biology, and Stress Biology, and as a member of the Editorial Advisory Board of Aquaculture.

 My research upholds the principles of 3Rs (Replacement, Reduction and Refinement) because ethical science is a prerequisite to sound science.
-Norecopa acknowledged my work in this aspect by bestowing me the 2021 3R Prize for Animal Research (shared with Dr Elisabeth Ytteborg).
+Norecopa acknowledged my work in this aspect by bestowing me the 2021 3R Prize for Animal Research (shared with my colleague Elisabeth Ytteborg).

 affiliated with Nofima since 2017